DigitalByAli/DOCSY/src/introduction/index-and-sidebar.md

 ## Remove boilerplate code

 Now that we have a workspace, user and some brands we can create a brand index page.
-Delete the `/views/Welcome.page.ts` and create a `BrandIndex.page.ts` file with the following contents:
+Delete the `/views/Home.page.ts` and create a `/views/BrandIndex.page.ts` file with the following contents:

 ```ts
 import { BasePage } from 'oksy';